feathersui/feathersui-website/docs/as3-starling/date-time-spinner.md

 ---
-title: How to use the Feathers DateTimeSpinner component (Starling version)
+title: How to use the DateTimeSpinner component (Starling version)
 sidebar_label: DateTimeSpinner
 ---